medcomdk/MedComLandingPage/docs/assets/documents/GovernanceTerminology.md

 Examples include:

 * Structural changes to existing terminology artefacts.
 * Changing or deprecating existing codes.
+* Corrections to display names that impacts functionality in systems using the terminology.
 * Embedding a group from one terminology artefact into another terminology artefact.
 * Adding, deprecating or changing a code in a way that impacts functionality in systems using the terminology.